Rangers reach finish line of grueling stretch

 Not after 20 games in 20 days, with a mesmerizing 16 of the first 19 lasting at least three hours.

 That doesn’t include rain stoppages, like the one that delayed the first pitch of Wednesday’s finale of a three-game series with the Boston Red Sox.
+In the end it didn’t matter as the Rangers won 8-2.

 It has been a really long three weeks.